ppy/osu-wiki/news/2022-07-26-project-loved-july-2022.md

 185 BPM, 3:25 | 2.29★ – 6.68★\
 *description written by [DigitalHypno](https://osu.ppy.sh/users/4384207)*

-While there are many maps of the song Teo out there, this full-spread mapset hits the spot for over 680 players.
+While there are many maps of the song *Teo* out there, this full-spread mapset hits the spot for over 680 players.
 Featuring six difficulties between 2 and 6.7 stars, each difficulty is filled with comfortable yet satisfying 185 BPM jumps.
-While that might sound like any other map out there, I recommend giving this map a go to see what the hype is all about.
+While that may sound like any other map out there, I recommend giving this map a go to see what the hype is all about.

 [![](/wiki/shared/news/2022-07-26-project-loved-july-2022/796307.jpg)](https://osu.ppy.sh/community/forums/topics/{{TOPIC_ID}})